oneinfra/oneinfra/README.md

 Each node represents a Kubernetes Master node.

-Injects a versioned node with name `test`, assigned to the cluster with name `test`, created on the previous step
+Injects a versioned node with name `test`, assigned to the cluster with name `test`, created on the previous step.

 You can inject as many nodes as you want, by piping them, as long as they have different names.